 -

-One day we were invited to facilitate a co-design workshop on a women’s political framework with female parliamentarians from across Sub-Saharan Africa, Asia and North Africa and the Middle East.
-In addition to helping them surface their ideas and visions, we were asked to come up with an exercise that could help make the concept of intersectionality land in a more felt way.
+Our team was invited to facilitate a co-design workshop on a women’s political framework with female parliamentarians from across Sub-Saharan Africa, Asia, and North Africa and the Middle East.
+Alongside supporting them to surface their ideas and visions, we were asked to design an exercise that could help the concept of intersectionality land in a more felt, experiential way.

 We are observing the different identities we hold (age, race, class, geography, class etc) and how these shape the way we show and are perceived in different spaces.
-Individuals begin to pay attention to how they interact, leverage or navigate their identities based on how they experience them.
-By inviting people to share their experiences with one another afterwards, we start building awareness and empathy for the lived realities in the room and our own blind spots about people's experiences.
-By listening to people’s shareback, we can quickly learn about which identities appear to ‘matter more’ in a given cultural, social context.
+Participants begin to pay attention to how they interact, leverage, or navigate their identities based on how they experience them.
+By inviting people to share their experiences with one another afterwards, we begin to see which identities tend to carry more weight in a given cultural or social context, and where certain experiences remain unseen or unspoken.
+This, in turn, helps us recognize our own blind spots.

 It’s useful to introduce this exercise early on in the research process when you are still developing the critical skills for doing PAR, and prior to getting into the topic of your research/learning process.

-Place your set of categories in small circles spread out across the room.
+Place each set of categories in a small circle, and distribute these circles across the room to create separate spaces for each group.

 When you are ready to start the exercise, explain to people that we will be doing an activity to help explore the different identities we hold and how this shapes the way we move in the world and interact with others.
 Our intention with this exercise is to become aware of this complexity.
 Invite people to go stand in one of these small groups.
 No one group should have more than the 6 categories placed in each circle.
 Each person should be standing in front of one of the identities.

-Explain to them that each circle has a series of identities.
-Read them out individually and explain what is meant by each.
-Explain that in a moment we will begin the exercise and the invitation is for each person in silence to think about what this identity means to them.
+Explain that in a moment we will begin the exercise and the invitation is for each person, in silence, to think about what this identity means to them.
 As the facilitator you will offer some questions, and you’ll have them rotate so that by the time we’ve finished everyone has had the chance to reflect on each category.

 Put on a nice reflective song (ideally with no lyrics so it's not distracting) and invite them into the exploration, beginning with the category that is before them and considering some of the following prompts (make sure to tailor them to your specific exploration/context):

-Give them a minute to think about these questions as they stand before a single category before inviting them to rotate clockwise to the next category and you will again repeat the series of guiding questions.
-This should feel like a guided moment as opposed to reciting a list of questions for them to resolve so a welcoming tone of voice is helpful to walk them through this exercise.
-Do the rotations until they are back at the identity category they started with.
+Give them a minute to think about these questions as they stand before a single category before inviting them to rotate clockwise to the next category.
+Once they are in front of a new category, you will again repeat the series of guiding questions.
+This is not about moving through a list of questions, but about guiding the group through an experience.
+You might read the question with welcoming tone to support participants to engage more openly with the exercise.
+Continue the rotations until they are back at the identity category they started with.

-Have them break into small groups - with the same people that were in the guided walk with them a moment before.
-Let them know they will now have the opportunity to share anything they would like to/feel comfortable sharing about what insights came up for them related to how they experience intersectionality.
+Invite participants to go back into the small group they did the guided walk with.
+Let each group know they will now have the opportunity to share anything they would like to/feel comfortable sharing about what insights came up for them related to how they relate to their identities.

 Note this can be an intimate moment of sharing so make sure to give groups at least 25 minutes if not more to debrief.
-Make sure to give reminders about time when you are close to wrapping up.
+Give reminders about time when you are close to wrapping up.

 Gently invite everyone back into the larger group.
 This could be a good moment to do a quick grounding exercise to help people feel comfortable and regulated after a conversation that could move them.
 This could be as simple as inviting everyone to sit comfortably in their chairs feeling the support of the chair on their backs and their feet rooted into the ground.
 If you have other grounding practices feel free to use them here.
 If the group is ok then you can skip the grounding.